rotexsoft/versatile-collections/docs/MethodsByCategory.md

 * **`VersatileCollections\ScalarsCollection`**
   * [uniqueNonStrict](MethodDescriptions.md#ScalarsCollection-uniqueNonStrict): Returns a new collection of unique items from an existing collection.
 This method uses non-strict comparison for testing uniqueness.
 The keys are not preserved in the returned collection.

+* **`VersatileCollections\SpecificObjectsCollection`**
+  * [makeNewForSpecifiedClassName](MethodDescriptions.md#SpecificObjectsCollection-makeNewForSpecifiedClassName): Create a new collection that only stores instances of the specified fully qualified class name or its sub-classes or a new collection that stores any kind of object if no fully qualified class name was specified (Essentially works like ObjectsCollection in the latter case).

 ------------------------------------------------------------------------------------------------
 <div id="deleting-items"></div>